AvyayAgarwal/ChatApp/README.md

-# TheWeatherApp
+# ChatApp

-A Node.js based application for messaging in a chatroom based format that leverages the power of Socket.IO to provide a snappy, near instant conversational experience.
+A Node.js based application for messaging in a chatroom format that leverages the power of Socket.IO to provide a snappy, near instant conversational experience.

 Features include being able to send your location at the tap of a button.